Skip to content

 You can obtain a basic information on the NVIDA GPU and its current usage using NVIDIA’s “System Management Interface” program nvidia-smi.
 Look at its man page for details man nvidia-smi, or run it with the -h option i.e. nvidia-smi -h for help.
 See Checking Device Capability to find out detailed information on the card.

-Please Note: Do not use the nvidia-smi command with the -l option, nor with the watch command.
+Please: Do not use the nvidia-smi command with the -l option, nor with the watch command.
 Continuously running nvidia-smi using a loop consumes GPU resources and will slow down everyone elses jobs.

 You need to be logged into a GPU node to run this command.
+Here is an example of its output.

 GPUNode $